 In 1993, Robin Gentle and his wife Gwen decided to renovate the old building and turn it into a Farmstay rather than see it slowly fall apart.
 Together with their son Bruce, they were able to do much of the work themselves while employing local handy men and contractors for the more specialized areas.
 Gwen has thoroughly enjoyed running the holiday accommodation and has made many friends over the years with whom she has remained in contact.
 It was in early 2015 that Bruce and his wife Karen decided that the physical side of maintaining the Farmstay was becoming too much for Gwen.
 They took over the job of completely renovating and refurbishing the property both inside and out.
 The new design features bring added comfort and convenience while keeping true to the school house appeal.

-Bruce and Karen’s daughters are sixth generation Gentle’s who are living and farming the same land that their ancestors cleared over 150 years ago.
+Bruce and Karen’s daughters are sixth generation Gentle’s who were raised on the same farming land that their ancestors cleared over 150 years ago.

 Things To Do